red5pro/terraform-digitalocean-red5pro/README.md

   ubuntu_version            = "20.04"                                                       # The version of ubuntu which is used to create droplet, it can either be 20.04 or 22.04

   path_to_red5pro_build     = "./red5pro-server-0.0.0.0-release.zip"                        # Absolute path or relative path to Red5 Pro server ZIP file
-  path_to_terraform_cloud_controller = "./terraform-cloud-controller-0.0.jar"               # Absolute path or relative path to terraform cloud controller jar file path_to_terraform_service_build = "./terraform-service-0.0.0.zip"                         # Absolute path or relative path to terraform service ZIP file
+  path_to_terraform_cloud_controller = "./terraform-cloud-controller-0.0.0.jar"             # Absolute path or relative path to terraform cloud controller jar file path_to_terraform_service_build = "./terraform-service-0.0.0.zip"                         # Absolute path or relative path to terraform service ZIP file

   # SSH key configuration
-  ssh_key_create            = false                                                         # true - create new SSH key, false - use existing SSH key
+  ssh_key_create            = true                                                          # true - create new SSH key, false - use existing SSH key
   ssh_key_name              = "example_key"                                                 # Name for new SSH key or for existing SSH key ssh_private_key_path      = "./example_key.pem"                                           # Path to existing SSH private key

   # VPC configuration
+  vpc_create                = true                                                          # true - create new VPC, false - use existing VPC
   vpc_cidr_block            = "10.5.0.0/16"                                                 # VPC CIDR value for Digital Ocean
-  vpc_create                = false                                                         # true - create new VPC, false - use existing VPC
   vpc_name_existing         = "example-vpc"                                                 # VPC name of existing VPC if vpc_create is false

   # Stream Manager Configuration